HARNESS HORSES - STANDARDBREDS - PACERS - TROTTERS

 already waiting to attack them at

 of the Horse),

-of them, panicked and retreated back to the main group, and
+men who were out in front, seeing them waiting ahead, panicked and retreated back to the main group, and

 O Sullivan told them

-while he led them off into the safety of the nearby woods, where they tried to gain further shelter from the
+while he led them off into the safety of the nearby woods, where they tried to gain further

-English forces head on attack.
+English forces attack.
 As they fled, the

 English Military forces bore